See What’s Coming Soon to Altium Designer 24

 Termination and Impedance Matching Networks

-The final and most specific placement strategy is considering the placement of your termination resistors.
-High speed PCB designs may need some termination applied at the source end or receiver end of an interconnect, depending on the port impedances of the components and the impedance you need to match.
+The final and most specific placement strategy is considering the location placement of your termination resistors.
+High-speed PCB designs may need some termination applied at the source end or receiver end of an interconnect, depending on the port impedances of the components and the impedance you need to match.
 These resistors are often treated as an afterthought drop-in once the main portions of the circuitry have already been placed.
 Since these resistors are part of the circuit as a whole, their placement is extremely important for it to function correctly.

-No matter where you want to put your high speed components, you'll need to make room somewhere for any required termination resistors.
+No matter where you want to put your high-speed components, you'll need to make room somewhere for any required termination resistors.
 So where should a designer place termination resistors, and what effects will this have on signal behavior?
 First, we need to consider whether we're adding termination resistors in series or parallel.

 Parallel Termination (Pull-up, Shunt, or Thevenin)

-Parallel termination is normally used to shunt the load end of a transmission line to ground when the load component has high input impedance.
+Parallel termination is normally used to shunt the load end of a transmission line to the ground when the load component has high input impedance.
 Sometimes, a pull-up resistor is used to adjust the signal level to accommodate the receiver.
 Shunt and pull-up resistors are sometimes used together, called Thevenin termination, which adjusts the signal level at the receiver and sets the load's input impedance to match the transmission line impedance.
 Check your component datasheets to see which termination method you should use in your designs.

 Parallel termination high speed PCB layout

-This scheme puts one side of a termination resistor on the end of the circuit closest to the receiver while the other side is tied to power or ground plane.
+This scheme puts one side of a termination resistor on the end of the circuit closest to the receiver while the other side is tied to the power or ground plane.
 The greater the trace length from the load pin to the resistor, the more the circuit is prone to signal reflection resulting in signal degradation.
 This is why parallel resistors should be placed as close as possible to the load pin of the receiver, and they should have an immediate connection back to the power/ground plane through a via.

 Series Termination